srk-7/Ibhatech_Internship/selenium-practice/readme.txt

-to create a virrual environment: python -m venv mypy   (here mypy is name)
+to create a virtual environment: python -m venv mypy   (here mypy is name)

 to activate the mypy